Skip to main content

 • Precision comparable to hand trimming

-• Full system ecosystem: trim savers, leaf collectors, conveyors
+• Full ecosystem: trim savers, leaf collectors, conveyors

 What Should I Look for in a Bud Trimmer?

-• Expandability: Some machines can chain together (Twister T4 supports up to 4 units).
-Others offer tandem configurations.
-If you plan to scale up within 1-2 seasons, factor in whether the machine grows with you or becomes a bottleneck.
+Some machines chain together for additive throughput (Twister T4 supports up to four units in tandem).
+Others step up through a single-chassis family (CenturionPro Mini, Original, Silver Bullet, Gladiator, 3.0+, Tandem, XL family).
+If you plan to scale within one or two seasons, factor in whether the machine grows with you or becomes a bottleneck.
+Buying an oversized machine to "grow into" usually costs more in capital and unused capacity than upgrading later.

-• Build material: Stainless steel construction (especially 316-grade) is easier to sanitize and resists corrosion from plant resins.
+Stainless steel construction (especially 316-grade) is easier to sanitize and resists corrosion from plant resins.
 Electropolished finishes further reduce residue buildup.
-For operations in regulated markets, medical-grade stainless is often a compliance requirement.
+For operations in regulated markets (medical, GMP, cGMP), medical-grade stainless is often a compliance requirement and not a nice-to-have.
+The CenturionPro XL family buying guide contrasts the standard XL chassis against the SE electropolished-stainless variant if you are picking between coatings on a single platform.

 Trimmer ROI Calculator